National Diabetes Audit

 Public Health England’s interactive Diabetes Profiles cover a broad range of key indicators by CCG, GP and LA, including prevalence and demographic risk factors, as well as care processes, treatments targets and complications measures from the National Diabetes Audit.

 Diabetes prevalence data are included in the Quality and Outcomes Framework (QOF).
 Local QOF analyses make data available by general practice, locality, neighbourhood team, CCG, local authority and deprivation grouping.
+See our Healthcare Public Health pages.

 Dedicated Data Supplements were produced for Diabetes as part of the Long Term Conditions Joint Strategic Needs Assessment in 2015.
-You can find these supplements, alongside the full JSNA within our document library.